KernelGhost/LameBoy/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to submit pull requests or issues.

+## Acknowledgements
+LameBoy [splash](./Screens/Splash/Splash.bmp) and [error](./Screens/Error/Error.bmp) screens designed by [@gawdn](https://github.com/gawdn).
+All included ROMs are the original work of their respective authors and have been referenced where appropriate.
+I do not claim ownership of any of these programs.
+Some ROMs have been modified to enable compatibility with LameBoy.

 ## License
 This project is licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).